akshith-chalamalasetty/sewa-food-insecurity-resources/README.md

 ## Live data (211 LA API)

-The seeded pantries are **demo data**.
-To pull real, current pantries from 211 LA County:
+The seeded pantries are real data from hundreds of Southern California and Los Angeles County resources.
+To pull even more pantries use 211 LA County API key:

 1. Apply for a partner API key at https://www.211la.org/partner-with-us — review takes ~1-2 weeks
 2. Once approved, set the key in your backend shell: